Cooking With Wasabi: The Dos And Don’ts

 Don’t expose the rhizome to air.

 Don’t expose wasabi to air for too long.
-Unlike western style wasabi, true wasabi loses its flavor very quickly.
+Unlike western style wasabi, true wasabi loses its flavor (and kick) very quickly.
 All it needs is about 15 minutes of exposure to air and it becomes worthless as a condiment.
 However, all is not lost as you can simply grate a little more of the rhizome into the flavorless wasabi to refresh the flavor.

 Don’t combine wasabi with soy sauce.